natepmay/finfetch/README.md

 ## Setup (First Time Only)

 Finfetch is powered by Plaid, a service that connects with banks to retrieve your data.
 You'll need your own Plaid developer account to use it. **Please note that use of Plaid's API for real-world data requires payment after a limited number of free uses.** See below for pricing.

-(TODO: look into availability outside of US and Canada.)

 1. Follow the flow on [Plaid's Signup page](https://dashboard.plaid.com/signup) to make an account as a developer.
 You'll need to give them some information about your app and how you plan to use the API.
 1. Within the Plaid dashboard, apply for production access.
 This will take a few days, but you can use Finfetch in Sandbox mode in the meantime.